IepIweidieng/TJAPlayer3/tja.md

   * > Formula: `<s>`
   * *Unspecified*: The behavior when any of the requirement values are greater than 1 and either unsupported scoring mode or the default value is specified to [the `SCOREMODE:` header](#scoremode) or the *<ruby>真<rt>Shin'</rt>打<rt>uchi</rt></ruby>* "true performance" option is enabled.

-The variables in the above formulae are [(*proposal* (Komi)) pre-defined store expression variables](#store-expression-variable-access).
+The variables in the above formulae are [pre-defined store expression variables](#store-expression-variable-access).
 See there for the explanation about calculating the condition value regarding big notes.

 For roll count conditions (`r`, `R`, `rb`, & `RB`), if a counted drumroll note is defined as beginning at-or-before but ending after the default beat position of the determining point, the actual determining point is postponed until the earlier of the definition positions of the ending of that note and an *unspecified* duration before the `#BRANCHSTART` command: